ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_logs_on_ovhcloud_logs_data_platform_analyze_and_work_with_your_logs/guide.en-sg.md

 ---
 title: "SAP logs on OVHcloud Logs Data Platform - Analyze and work with your logs"
-excerpt: "This guide is designed to assist you in retrieving and exploiting your SAP logs on the OVHcloud Logs Data Platform service"
+excerpt: "This guide is designed to assist you in retrieving and exploiting your SAP logs on the OVHcloud Logs Data Platform feature"
 updated: 2024-04-24
-flag: hidden
 ---

 <style>